 SAML bindings specify how SAML protocols map to other standard protocols used for transport and messaging.
 Some examples include:

-A SAML binding that maps to an HTTP
+- A SAML binding that maps to an HTTP POST

 1.2.
 How Does SAML v2 Work with SSO

-The basics of browser-based SSO with SAML v2 are covered in the JBoss EAP Security Architecture guide, specifically in the Browser-Based SSO Using SAML and Multiple Red Hat JBoss Enterprise Application Platform Instances and Multiple Applications Using Browser-Based SSO with SAML sections.
-This section gives a more in-depth explanation regarding the SAML profiles and bindings related to browser-based SSO with SAML v2.
+The basics of Browser-Based SSO with SAML v2 are covered in the Red Hat JBoss Enterprise Application Platform Security Architecture document, specifically in the Browser-Based SSO Using SAML and Multiple Red Hat JBoss Enterprise Application Platform Instances and Multiple Applications Using Browser-Based SSO with SAML sections.
+This section gives a more in-depth explanation regarding the SAML profiles and bindings related to Browser-based SSO with SAML v2.

 1.2.1.
 Web Browser SSO Profile